 Invisalign® was developed as an option to move teeth without using traditional braces.
 The technology works by taking the registration of a patient’s current dentition and using CAD/CAM technology to virtually manipulate the teeth into a desired esthetic and functional position.
 This measured movement is equally divided into 2 week segments that correspond with custom-manufactured aligners.
 Aligners (trays) are made of hard plastic and provide the necessary forces to move teeth to the next position predicted by Invisalign’s software.
 If more movement is required then more aligners will be needed.

 Using “buttons” and “slenderizing” teeth are very common and both are often needed with adult cases.
 Buttons are small, transparent dental plastics placed on teeth to help facilitate movement.
-Dr. Dudley describes them as Invisalign®’s more esthetic version of brackets that are used with traditional braces (they are usually unnoticeable by the casual observer).
+We describe them as Invisalign®’s more esthetic version of brackets that are used with traditional braces (they are usually unnoticeable by the casual observer).
 When buttons are prescribed, their purpose is to gain desired tooth movement.
 “Tooth slenderizing,” referred to as IPR (interproximal reduction) is simply removing a small amount of tooth structure between crowded teeth so they can move into alignment.
 Usually only the thickness of a fingernail is removed (0.1mm - 0.3mm).
 This process does not harm teeth.